-Boston charter offers boost charter enrollment rates by nearly 60 percentage points, a large first stage estimate that can be seen in the first pair of columns in Table 2.
-Although unsurprising, this result establishes the validity of first-stage Assumption 1B within risk sets.
-2SLS estimates, reported in the first row of column (2) in the table, show charter attendance boosts math scores by an impressive $0.45\sigma$ .
-Non-charter students in this sample score $0.32\sigma$ below the state mean.
+1B within risk sets.
+2SLS estimates, reported in the first row of column (2) in the table, show charter attendance boosts math scores by an impressive 0.45σ .
+Noncharter students in this sample score 0.32σ below the state mean.
 One year in a Boston charter is therefore predicted to boost math achievement to a level above the state average.
-A corresponding OLS estimate, displayed in column (1), produces a charter coefficient of $0.33\sigma$ .
-Evidently, despite concerns of positive selection bias, the uninstrumented model understates the IV effect.
+A corresponding ordinary least squares (OLS) estimate, displayed in column (1), produces a charter coefficient of 0.33σ .
+Evidently, despite concerns of positive selection bias, the OLS coefficient understates the causal effect of charter attendance.
 One possible explanation for this is treatment effect heterogeneity, an issue we turn to next.